 She began shrinking.
 “I don’t.
 I just mean—“

 “How can you say that, flower petal?
 How can you call our love a lie?”
-Scorpius watched gleefully as she grew more outraged by the second, “Did I mean nothing to you?
-Wasn’t I your favorite lover?
-All those passionate nights we shared, under the moonlight, where I caressed your—”
+Scorpius watched in amusement as she grew more pissed by the second.
+“Did I mean nothing to you?
+All those romantic nights we shared, under the moonlight, where I caressed your—”

 “MALFOY, SHUT YOUR FAT MOUTH OR I WILL BEAT YOUR ASS TO A PULP!”

 Ah ha.
 Scorpius grinned at her seething, red-faced confession.
 The Head looked absolutely irate.

 “There will be no ass-beating today, Weasley!
 Now you get yours back upstairs and I will schedule a medical appointment for tomorrow.”

 Rose opened and closed her mouth like a fish, bent on arguing but realized quickly resistance would prove futile.
 As she sulked away, The Head turned his attention toward the smirking blond.

 “Damn this child raising business.”

 “Now you better get lost before I call the authorities, boy.”